 Many of us keep our trees on Ancestry, even if we don’t always subscribe to their somewhat pricey record subscription service.
 Because Ancestry’s online family tree is easy and free, it’s a great alternative to paid programs.
 But backing up that tree, along with its attached records and other media, can be a major challenge – despite how important it is to do so.

-Today, we would like to go through a very easy option for backing up your Ancestry tree and records that works quickly and is reasonably priced.
+Today, we would like to go through a very easy option for backing up your Ancestry tree, records and photos that works quickly and is free.
 But first, let’s go over why backing up your tree is so important.

 3 Reasons Backing Up Your Ancestry Tree With an External Program is So Important